GoogleDistributedCloud/GDCBareMetal/README.md

 ### GDC Air-gapped
 Note: as of July 2026 - the partner L300 GDC Air Gapped training is still at Hardware 3.0 released around Feb 2024.
 For GDC Connected - we are at GDC Hardware 4.0
+The exams are a bit like certification exams - you need 80% and have a limited set of tries (5) - if you launch the test without any interaction - this counts as 1 attempt (attempt 2-5 is blocked by 48-72h gaps

 - (NOTE: Partner specific content) - Google Distributed Cloud Air-gapped Introduction - https://partner.skills.google/paths/1681/course_templates/1035 (non-partner link - https://partner.skills.google/paths/1552)
 - overall GDC air-gapped (only for partner sales) - https://partner.skills.google/paths/1681?catalog_rank=%7B%22rank%22%3A2%2C%22num_filters%22%3A0%2C%22has_search%22%3Atrue%7D&search_id=86659706